wang606/wmath/README.md

 - meta.py ------ manage the global meta information
 - number_theory.py ------ handling number theory problems in math
 - fraction.py ------ the operation in fraction
+- paradigm.py ------ the basic class of paradigm classes
 - polynomial.py ------ the related problems in polynomial
 - matrix.py ------ the problems related to matrix in the rational number field
 # reference